 In this post I’m going to be helping you with understanding Diastasis Recti.
 I’ll also be providing you with exercises that you can help you treat DRA.
 As a pre and post natal trainer, I’ve spent a lot of my time researching this topic.
 Find

 As a pre and postnatal certified trainer, the topic of today’s blog is very important to me!
 And that’s why, it’s not only going to a blog, but also a vlog!
-I am a very animated person and I feel like it’s so much easier to see and understand Diastasis Recti when I can use my hands!
+I am a very animated person and I feel like it’s so much easier to see and to help with understanding Diastasis Recti when I can use my hands!
 So if you’d rather watch this video, simply click below.
 If you’re more of a reader, then just keep scrolling and I’ll explain everything.

 Before giving you the best exercises for Diastasis Recti, I wanted to explain it a little further.
 This can help you better understand not only what it is, but also if it’s something that you need to be watching out for.
 If you want to learn even more about Diastasis Recti, you can read this other blog I have on the topic!